luhrts/monitoring/README.md

 The computer system and the ROS communication will be watched .All message will be published in a ROS topic and show with a rqt-plugin.
 User can write the fault detection and recovery itself by SDK.
-More infomation please see the ducumentations and the usage
+More infomation please see the documentations and the usage

 Features: